maborak/ai-course-generator/README.md

   - PDF (`.pdf`) via [Pandoc](https://pandoc.org/) and [WeasyPrint](https://weasyprint.org/)
 - **Idempotent Output:** Will not overwrite existing files unless you specify `--force`.
 - **Configurable Output Filename:** All output files are named using your topic, sanitized, and suffixed with `_tip`.
+- **Ollama Streaming Output:** Enable live streaming of Ollama LLM responses for real-time progress with `--ollama-stream`.

 ---